joshamoore/ready-forms/README.md

 * `ready-forms-text-required`
 * `ready-forms-text`

-When a field is required it will be validated, simply remove `-required` to add styling.
+When a field is required it will be validated, simply remove `-required` to remove validation and keep Ready-Forms styling.

 ##Full List of Class Names